QBFreak/QDTTS/README.md

 [qturtle.lua](https://github.com/QBFreak/QDTTS/blob/master/qturtle.lua)
 Encapsulated in qTurtle object that the individual turtles can instantiate
 * Registers with the server
-* Provides move commands that handle fuel level monitoring and refuling
+* Provides move commands that handle fuel level monitoring and refueling
 * Notifies server if out of fuel, if no longer out of fuel

 ### Turtle instance